© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Reconstructed packhorse bridge from Derwent Hall See also DERBYSHIRE 18 is a scheduled monument protected by Historic England under reference 1003747.
 View the official record →

-The Reconstructed packhorse bridge from Derwent Hall is a stone bridge located in Derbyshire, England, originally associated with the medieval settlement of Derwent.
+Reconstructed packhorse bridge from Derwent Hall is a stone bridge in Derbyshire, England, originally dating to the medieval or early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003747.

 Reconstructed packhorse bridge from Derwent Hall See also DERBYSHIRE 18 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003747.